dbasinge/Green-Arc-Theme/README.md

 ### Troubleshooting

+If you have Ubuntu with a newer GTK/Gnome version than the one included by default (i.e Ubuntu 14.04 with GTK 3.14 or Ubuntu 15.04 with GTK 3.16, etc.) the prebuilt packages won't work properly and you have to install the theme manually as described above.
+This is also true for other distros with a different GTK/Gnome version than the one included by default

+--

 If you get artifacts like black or invisible backgrounds under Unity, disable overlay scrollbars with

     gsettings set com.canonical.desktop.interface scrollbar-mode normal